astropy/photutils/docs/photutils/segmentation.rst

 effectively represent the isophotal footprint of each source and the resulting photometry is effectively isophotal photometry.

-:func:`~photutils.segmentation.segment_properties` returns a list of :class:`~photutils.segmentation.SourceProperties` objects, one for each segmented source (or a specified subset of sources).
+:func:`~photutils.segmentation.source_properties` returns a list of :class:`~photutils.segmentation.SourceProperties` objects, one for each segmented source (or a specified subset of sources).
 An Astropy `~astropy.table.Table` of source properties can be generated using the